 We have experienced rapid growth in revenue, operations and employee headcount in recent periods.
 In addition, the number of customers, users and internet traffic on our cloud platform has increased rapidly in recent years.
 You should not consider our recent growth in these areas as indicative of our future performance.
-While we expect to continue to expand our operations and to increase our headcount significantly in the future, both domestically and internationally, our growth may not be sustainable.
-In particular, our recent revenue growth rates may decline in the future and may not be sufficient to achieve and sustain profitability, as we also expect our costs to increase in future periods.
-We believe that historical comparisons of our revenue may not be meaningful and should not be relied upon as an indication of future performance.
+While we expect to continue to expand our operations and to increase our headcount significantly in the future, both domestically and internationally, our growth may not be sustainable and may not be sufficient to achieve and sustain profitability, as we also expect our costs to increase in future periods.
+We expect our recent revenue growth rates will decline in the future as the size of our revenue base increases.
+As a result, we believe that historical comparisons of our revenue may not be meaningful and should not be relied upon as an indication of future performance.
 Accordingly, you should not rely on our revenue and other growth for any prior quarter or fiscal year as an indication of our future revenue or revenue growth.